Tel: +33 (0) 1 47 20 40 07

 Botulinum toxin is a protein produced in the laboratory by a bacterium (Botulinum type A).
 Highly specialized extraction and purification methods isolate the toxin, which works by blocking the triggering of the messenger responsible for sweating.
 So when the body sends a nerve signal to the sweat glands to start to sweat, the botulinum toxin stops that signal, which prevents over-sweating.

-Thanks to its pneumatic system, the U225 pistol, which functions like a submachine gun, injects at a rate of 500 shots per minute a cocktail of vitamins and uncrosslinked hyaluronic acid (NCTF-HA from Filorga) on the face, the décolleté and / or hands.
+Thanks to its pneumatic system, the U225 pistol, which functions like a submachine gun, injects at a rate of 500 shots per minute a cocktail of vitamins and uncrosslinked hyaluronic acid (NCTF-HA from Filorga) into the face, décolleté and / or hands.
 This technique awakens the production of fibroblasts, activates cells that release inflammatory cytokines, growth factors (TGF betal) and platelet factors.

 When a cell is hit by a wave of light, depending on the wavelength of the light ray, it will “resonate” and the agitation caused by the absorption of light energy will cause chemical and physical changes that will stimulate the activity of the cell.
 Skin cells have receptors and the principle of capturing light is similar to photosynthesis in plants.